Brigham City to Montpelier

-On the Utah-Idaho border, Bear Lake is a natural fresh-water lake which has been called the “Caribbean of the Rockies” because of its turquoise-blue color.
-The lake is a popular destination for sportsman and tourists with numerous recreation opportunities.
+On the Utah-Idaho border, Bear Lake is a natural fresh-water lake called the “Caribbean of the Rockies” because of its turquoise-blue color.
+The lake is a popular destination for tourists with numerous recreation opportunities.
 The area is also known for its high-quality raspberries and the annual Raspberry Days celebration in August.

 View photo galleries of special attractions along US Route 89 between Brigham City and Montpelier…

 Towns, Cities and Reservations

 Bear Lake State Park-Marina

 View these articles to find out more about…

 Ever been to Paris?
 If you have driven US 89 through Idaho, you have.
 And the one thing you can’t miss in Paris is the historic Mormon Tabernacle.
 Resting on a perfectly manicured green lawn, the 110-foot tall spire draws your attention to the red sandstone church in...

 Every photographer knows the feeling.
 You are sorting through your images after a trip looking for that one shot that had you excited when you tripped the shutter.
 And there it is and it still excites you.
 The color is right.
 The composition is the way you wanted it....

 National Geographic selected US Route 89 as the #1 Drivers’ Drive in the world in its recently published book, Drives of a Lifetime: 500 of the World’s Most Spectacular Trips.
 Having driven over 20,000 miles on Highway 89, I couldn’t agree more.
 I have my favorite...

 We have done three border to border road trips on US Route 89 which means we have passed through Idaho five times (our first trip was one-way beginning at the Canadian border).
 US 89 cuts across the southeastern corner of the state for about 40 miles.
 I think of it as...